Suffering and Hope (Exodus 1:1-2:10)

 You see it almost every day.
 It’s so familiar that we don’t even notice it every time.
 It’s the CN Tower, once the tallest freestanding structure in the world.

 I don’t know if you’ve ever thought much about what you don’t see when you look at the CN Tower.
-One of the most critical components of the structure — anchors that hold steel cables that compress the concrete and give it its strength — can never be replaced, and so they were engineered to last 300 years.
+The anchors, which support steel cables that strengthen the concrete, are essential to the structure and are designed to last 300 years without replacement.
 Twenty tonne lead weights supported on pendulums in the antennae mast move independently to slow down vibration.
 The base of the tower floats on bedrock more than 12 meters below ground.
 The tower sways by a few meters at the top, but you will probably never feel it.
-It could easily handle the winds of a category one hurricane, and it’s built to withstand an earthquake of 8.5 on the Richter scale.
-It’s engineered to last.
+It can withstand category one hurricane winds and an 8.5 magnitude earthquake.
+It's built for durability.

 My question for you today is how we can engineer our lives to last.
 The CN Tower was built to withstand winds and earthquakes; how can we build our lives so that they will last no matter what comes our way?

 This morning we’re beginning a series through an ancient book of the Bible called Exodus.
 I know that many people find the Old Testament, the Hebrew Scriptures, to be more challenging.
-But we’re going to discover the elements of great story within this book of the Bible.
-It’s compelling reading.
+But we’re going to discover the elements of a great story within this book of the Bible.
+It’s an incredibly engaging read.
 And today in particular, we’re going to wrestle with the question of suffering.
-The passage we’re examining today poses the question of suffering, and how God’s people can stand up when things get really hard.
+Today’s passage explores the theme of suffering and how God's people can endure difficult times.
+Really hard.
 It’s an important issue to face, because we’re all going to face suffering in our lives.

 So if you have your Bibles with you, please turn them to Exodus.
 Let me give you a bit of background so that we can understand what’s going on.
 The first word of Exodus in the original language is “and” which implies it’s part of a story that’s already started.
 As we read this book, we’re already well into a story — a story that’s continuing today, by the way.
 We’re part of the story.

 Here’s what’s happened so far.
 God created the world, and humanity has messed it up.
 So God launched a plan to fix what’s wrong with the world.
-To do so, he chose one family that would become a great nation, and through this nation he promised through a covenant to bless the entire world.
+He chose one family to become a great nation and promised to bless the entire world through a covenant with them.

 But already in Genesis, this family has come under threat.
 It looked like a famine would wipe it out.
 But God brought this family into Egypt, where it grew and thrived.
 When we get to the start of Exodus, we read: “But the people of Israel were fruitful and increased greatly; they multiplied and grew exceedingly strong, so that the land was filled with them” (Exodus 1:7).
 God’s promise was coming true.
 This small, nomadic family of shepherds family was preserved and grew into a mighty nation.